McKenzie Method® of MDT

 Offering an evidence-based patient management system to eliminate pain in fewer visits

-As a physical therapist at the Genesis Spine and Joint Health Center in Bettendorf, and the only McKenzie-certified provider in the Quad-Cities, Abby Hovey, DPT, Cert.
+As a physical therapist at the Genesis Physical Therapy and Wellness in Bettendorf, Abby Hovey, DPT, Cert.
 MDT is trained to assess and diagnose all areas of the musculoskeletal system.

 What is the McKenzie Method® of MDT?